 Please refer to Visa Information page for more information.

-The National High Magnetic Field Laboratory will hold its 6th Theory Winter School from January 8-12, 2018.
+The National High Magnetic Field Laboratory hosts the Theory Winter School in January every year.